ngi80/microservice-samples/readme.md

 This step describes how to create a simple Rest Service connecting to its own mongo database.

-The technology in use are :
+The technologies in use are :

 * Spring Boot
 * mongodb